jmannall/RoomAcoustiCpp/docs/rac/index.md

 ## Citable References

-If you make use of RAC in your own research or other projects, please consider citing the following publication:
+If you make use of RAC in your own research or other projects, please consider citing the following publications:

 * Mannall J, Savioja L, Neidhardt A, Mason R, and De Sena E. "RoomAcoustiC++: An open-source room acoustic model for real-time audio simulations,” in Proc.
 AES Int.
 Conf.
 Headphone Tech., Espoo, Finland.
 1-13, 2025.
+* Scerbo M, Schlecht SJ, Ali R, Savioja L, and De Sena E. "Efficient multichannel auralization based on the modal decomposition of acoustic radiance transfer (MoD-ART)," in IEEE Trans.
+Audio, Speech and Language Proc., 33:4748-4759, 2025.

 <!--
 ## Description